streetwriters/notesnook/docs/help/contents/rich-text-editor/editor-tabs-and-panes.md

 # Editor tabs and panes

 The Notesnook editor keeps every note you open in a tab, so you can jump between notes without losing your place.
-Beside the editor you can open a table of contents, a note's properties or a PDF preview, and you can strip the app down to just the writing surface with focus mode.
+Beside the editor you can open a table of contents, a note's properties or a PDF preview, and you can strip the app back to the writing surface alone with focus mode.

 <!-- TODO: screenshot — the editor tab strip on desktop with three tabs, one pinned and one with unsaved changes -->